-30 As noted above, we could on the teleological approach-and, thus, on Kantsequentialism-give some ends lexical priority over all others and thereby mimic the moral verdicts that the side-constraint approach yields.
+30 As noted above, we could on the teleological approach-and, thus, on Kantsequentialism-give some ends lexical priority over all others and thereby mimic the moral verdicts that side-constraint theories yield.
 But I just don't find this plausible.
 Thus, as I conceive of it, Kantsequentialism holds that various ends have only non-lexical priority over others.